Clearwater, Seeley Lake & Pacific Railway Company

 The goal of operation of this railway is a reasonable facsimile of prototype operations on a Class III short line in the current era.
 To this end there are a few things to keep in mind while we operate the layout.

-1.1 Control - All movements on the Clearwater Pacific are conducted under the Direct Traffic Control operating model commonly referred to as “Mother May I.” This method is used to maintain situational awareness among crew members and to ensure that each movement is made deliberately, with an understanding of how it affects the overall flow of operations.
+1.1.1 Direct Traffic Control (DTC)- All DTC movements on the Clearwater Pacific are conducted under the operating model commonly referred to as “Mother May I.” This method is used to maintain situational awareness among crew members and to ensure that each movement is made deliberately, with an understanding of how it affects the overall flow of operations.
 Direct Traffic Control does not grant authority, does not restrict movement, and is not a request for permission.
 It exists solely to reinforce awareness, sequencing, and intentional operation.

-Because the Clearwater Pacific is usually operated by a single crew and only one train is active on the railroad at a time, control is maintained through communication and forethought rather than formalized authority systems.
+When the Clearwater Pacific is being operated under DTC, control is maintained through communication and forethought rather than formalized authority systems.
 Verbal calls are used to announce intent, confirm understanding, and prevent conflicts such as blocking the Main Track (T2), fouling Tammany Ave, or trapping equipment on the switchback.
 Mother May I language is intentionally familiar and is used to promote disciplined operation, not to confer clearance or priority.
 Yard Limit rules and Track Warrant authority, where applicable, remain fully in effect and are not superseded by this practice.

 Crew members should announce movements before they occur, communicate car counts and shove distances, confirm switch positions, and clearly indicate when a crew member is on or off equipment or on the ground.
 Notifications that a switch has been lined and locked, that protection is in effect, or that a movement is complete should be made whenever such information contributes to shared awareness and safe operation.
 When crew members are separated by distance, scenery, equipment, or other obstructions that limit direct visibility or conversation, radio communication must be used between the ground crew and the engineer.
-This most commonly applies when switching locations with restricted sightlines, including PH1 and PH2, Big Sky Forest Products, the Cannery Lead, and similar industrial trackage.
+This most commonly applies when switching locations with restricted sightlines.

 Whistle signals may be used to acknowledge instructions or confirm understanding when appropriate, particularly during shoving movements or when a verbal response is impractical.
 Hand signals may also be used when all involved crew members can clearly see and understand them.
 Whistle and hand signals are intended to supplement verbal communication rather than replace it, especially when movements involve multiple steps or changing conditions.